james-willett/gatling-javascript-youtube/README.md

-# Gatling JS - JavaScript and TypeScript demo projects
+# Gatling JavaScript Example

+A simple example of using the JavaScript version of Gatling.

+This example supports my Gatling JavaScript YouTube video (LINK TO FOLLOW)

 A simple showcase of JavaScript and TypeScript NPM projects using Gatling JS.
 Please also check out the [introduction to JavaScript scripting](https://docs.gatling.io/tutorials/scripting-intro-js/) in the Gatling documentation.